adoptai/zapi/README.md

 Building AI agents shouldn't require months of reverse-engineering your own APIs or working on API modernization projects.
 ZAPI eliminates the bottleneck by:

--**Automatic API Discovery**: Captures all network traffic and API calls via a browser use agent -**Intelligent Documentation**: Generates comprehensive API specifications without manual work -**LLM Ready**: Creates training datasets and action definitions optimized for AI Agents -**Secure by Design**: Enterprise-grade security with encrypted key management
+- **Automatic API Discovery**: Captures all network traffic and API calls via a browser use agent
+- **Intelligent Documentation**: Generates comprehensive API specifications without manual work
+- **LLM Ready**: Creates training datasets and action definitions optimized for AI Agents
+- **Secure by Design**: Enterprise-grade security with encrypted key management

 ## Perfect For
--**AI Engineers**: Rapidly create action libraries for your AI copilots and agents -**Dev Ops**: Document legacy systems and undocumented APIs automatically
+- **AI Engineers**: Rapidly create action libraries for your AI copilots and agents
+- **Dev Ops**: Document legacy systems and undocumented APIs automatically

 ## 🔑 Bring Your Own Key (BYOK)